tinacms/tina.io/content/blog/introducing-visual-open-authoring.md

 What if it were effortless to fix a spelling error on the New York Times?
 Imagine contributing to the ReactJS documentation in an instant.

 **The web is all about community**, crowdsourcing, and the power of many perspectives.
 The easier it is to make content contributions, the more viewpoints we incorporate.
+The less context switching, the _more space for creative expression_ of ideas.

 Let's democratize content and strengthen the independent web.